Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 \subsection{Proof techniques}

 Let us now informally comment on the method of proof.
+The proofs of Theorems \ref{thm:GeneralMultivariateBound} and \ref{thm:Generaldconvex} are based on the Malliavin calculus on the Poisson space and Stein's method for multivariate normal approximation.
+In particular we apply a smoothing technique, which we discuss in this subsection.
 Assume we aim to compare an $m$-dimensional random vector $Y=(Y_1,\hdots,Y_m)$ with an $m$-dimensional centered Gaussian random vector $N_I$ with the identity matrix $I\in\R^{m\times m}$ as covariance matrix (we assume $\Sigma=I$ for simplicity) in terms of a measurable test function $h: \R^m\to\R$.
 The idea of Stein's method for multivariate normal approximation (see e.g.\ \cite{CGS, Goetze1991}) is now to use the identity

 where $f_h: \R^m \to \R$ is a solution of the multivariate Stein equation